(Carbon Resistor Colour Code)

 1. Wire bound resistors :-

 The selection of materials of wire bound resistors is done in such a way that their resistivity is relatively insensitive to temperature i.e., there is negligible effect of temperature on resistivity.
-Wire bound resistors are made by alloys is like constantan, manganin, nichrome etc. The resistance range of these resistors is relatively small.
+Wire bound resistors are made by alloys like constantan, manganin, nichrome etc. The resistance range of these resistors is relatively small.

 2. Carbon Resistor :-